 According to the American Association of Colleges of Nursing (AACN), core competencies for Adult Gerontology Primary Care Nurse Practitioners include:Contributes to improved knowledge and care of the adult gerontology populationUses scientific knowledge and theoretical foundations to detect psychological, physiological, and sociological development and agingBe a leader facilitating the coordination and planning to deliver care to the adult gerontology populationPromotes safety and risk reductionContinually evaluates the quality of care delivery modelsIntegrates appropriate technologies into deliver healthcare in remote, face-to-face encountersAids in the development of health promotion programs within a health community or systemProvides wellness promotion and disease prevention services balancing the costs, risks and benefits to individualsThat’s just a sample!
 As an AGNP you will carry many different responsibilities as a crucial member of a healthcare team.
-Learn more about the Herzing AGPCNP programExplore Now Other Questions How does medical assisting compare to other healthcare jobs?
-How hard is NP school?
-Can you bridge from LPN to RN-BSN online?
-What is healthcare management?
+Learn more about the Herzing AGPCNP programExplore Now Other Questions How much does a sterile processing technician make?
+Can I become a geriatric nurse practitioner?
+Is an associate degree in accounting worth it?
+Can I earn a human resources degree online?